 Whatever you’re looking for, Melbourne is sure to have what you need in your new hometown.
 Lifelong residents still find plenty to do right in their own backyard.
 Vacations out of the city are just a short drive away to reach Orlando and visit popular destinations such as the Walt Disney World Resort and Universal Studios.

 Ready to start exploring houses?
-Reach out to the Curri Kirschner team to leverage local knowledge and real estate expertise during your hunt for the next stop on your life’s journey.
+Reach out to the David Curri team to leverage local knowledge and real estate expertise during your hunt for the next stop on your life’s journey.